This page describes how to submit a job to the High Performance Computing Cluster.

 A submission script is simply a text file that contains your job parameters and the commands you wish to execute as part of your job.
 You can also load modules, set environmental variables, or other tasks inside your submission script.

-For the countprimes example from above, you can use a text editor to create a submission script file named submit_count_primes.sh in your home directory with the following parameters:
+You can use a text editor (such as nano or vi) to create a submission script file named submit_trap.sh in your home directory with the following parameters:

 The parameters in this file specify the following, in order:

-- The name of your job is letscountprimes
+- The name of your job is trap

-- Send an email to you when the job starts, when it completes, and if it aborts for any reason.
+- The job scheduler will send you an email when the job starts and finishes, or if it aborts for any reason

 Now, if you wish to submit this job, you can simply run: